IcemanMick/ci_pp1_royal-canal-bjj/README.md

 3. As a first time user, I want to know how much classes cost.
 4. As a first time user, I want to know how experienced the coaches are.
 5. As a first time user, I want to know how I can join this gym.

+### Returning Users

+6. As a returning user, I want to find out alternative class times in case I cannot attend my regular class.
+7. As a returning user, I want to know how I can contact the coaches outside of training times.
+8. As a returning user, I want to know if the gym has a social media presence and how I can find it.
+9. As a returning user, I want to know what public transport services are near the gym, in the event that my regular mode of transport is compromised or I am travelling from a different direction.
+10. As a returning user, I want to know of any upcoming news or changes with the gym.